20+ Best Things to Do on the Toronto Islands: A Local Guide

 I love paddling through the lagoons and inlets on a peaceful afternoon and the views of the skyline from the water are hard to beat.
 If you’re up for something more unique, you can book a guided night paddle with illuminated kayaks or SUPs – sunset is especially beautiful out on the lake.

-If you time your visit right, sunset is one of the most beautiful moments on the islands.
-As the sun dips behind the skyline, the buildings light up and the lake glows with reflections – it’s easily one of the best sunset spots in Toronto and a favourite with photographers.
+I always try to time my visit with sunset.
+It is one of the most beautiful moments on the islands.
+As the sun dips behind the Toronot skyline, the buildings light up and the lake glows with reflections.
+The Islands are easily one of the best sunset spots in Toronto and a favourite with photographers.

 Sunfish Cut is a peaceful place to settle in and watch the colours change, while Olympic Island gives you a wide, open view of the entire city as the sky shifts.
 If you’re closer to Centre Island, the area behind the water taxi docks is also a great option.